TkDevk/TkDevk.github.io/Front-end-Challenges/todo-app-main/README.md

 `yarn run build`

-This will create a `/dist` folder that for some reason server options like vercel o github pages doesn't recognized, so i had to create a new folder call todo and paste everything there
+This will create a `/dist` folder that for some reason server options like vercel o github pages doesn't recognize it, so i had to create a new folder call todo and paste everything there